freddiewrites/freddiewrites.github.io/_posts/2016-04-15-app-store-release-notes.markdown

 title:  "Writing great app store release notes"
 date:   2016-04-15 12:00:00 -0500
 categories: thoughts
+excerpt: If you’re an indie developer trying to make yoiur mark on the App Store, don’t ignore your release notes.
 ---
 ### Learning from the good, the average and the ugly
 I’ve written before about how [great copy should live everywhere](https://freddiewrit.es/about-app-copy/).
 If you’re an indie developer trying to make your mark on the App Store, ensuring that the copy inside and around your app is written to win over users can only be a good thing.
 Not convinced?
 Here are a few reasons why: